| Gas and oil pipelines residual life assessment based on modern methods of

 of the metal, formed in the course of operation (the magnetic memory of metal)

+is used.
 The scanning flaw detector (fig.1) is a device made in the form of two

 attached to each other rings, on which there mounted 24 flux-gate transducers,